IMAGING METHODS

 - optic neuritis (multiple sclerosis, neuromyelitis optica spectrum disorder, anti-MOG, etc.)

-- even mild optic neuritis with a minimal loss of vision or normal vision can lead to RAPD
+- even mild optic neuritis with minimal vision loss or normal vision can lead to RAPD

-- glaucoma (if one optic nerve is particularly severely damaged, an RAPD can be seen)
+- glaucoma (if one optic nerve is particularly severely damaged, RAPD may be seen)

-- other optic nerve inflammations (sarcoidosis, systemic lupus erythematosus, Sjögren’s syndrome)
+- other optic nerve autoimmune disorders (sarcoidosis, systemic lupus erythematosus, Sjögren’s syndrome)

-- other optic nerve infections (cat scratch disease, syphilis, Lyme disease, toxoplasmosis, cytomegalovirus, cryptococcus and TB, etc.)
+- optic nerve infections (cat scratch disease, syphilis, Lyme disease, toxoplasmosis, cytomegalovirus, cryptococcus, and tuberculosis, etc.)

-- hereditary optic neuropathies, such as Leber’s optic neuropathy (usually eventually bilateral) and other inheritable optic neuropathies.
+- hereditary optic neuropathies, such as Leber’s optic neuropathy (usually eventually bilateral) and other inherited optic neuropathies

 - optic nerve tumor (glioma, meningioma of the optic nerve, or tumors compressing the optic nerve)